tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 : A YANG grouping that defines one-way and two-way measured Performance Metrics (PM) and indications of anomalies on link(s) or the path as defined in {{?RFC7471}}, {{?RFC8570}}, and {{?RFC7823}}.

 performance-metrics-throttle-container:
-: A YANG grouping that defines thresholds for advertisement suppression and measurement intervals.
+: A YANG grouping that defines configurable thresholds for advertisement suppression and measurement intervals.

-Also, the "ietf-te-types" module contains the following YANG reusable types:
+The "ietf-te-types" module contains the following YANG reusable data types:

 te-ds-class:
 : A type representing the Differentiated Services (DS) Class-Type of traffic as defined in {{?RFC4124}}.